jbwang1997/OBBDetection/docs/oriented_model_starting.md

 ./tools/dist_test.sh ${CONFIG_FILE} ${CHECKPOINT_FILE} ${GPU_NUM} [--out ${RESULT_FILE}] [--eval ${EVAL_METRICS}]
 ```

-Due to splitting, outputs of models are only patch results. you should convert and merge bounding boxes from the patch coordinate system to the full image coordinate system.
+If you use DOTA dataset, you should convert and merge bounding boxes from the patch coordinate system to the full image coordinate system.
-In OBBDetection, we merge this function in the testing process.
-The program can straightly genreate full image resutls without running other program.
+We merge this function in the testing process of OBBDetection.
+It can straightly genreate full image resutls without running other program.

 ```shell
 python tools/test.py ${CONFIG_FILE} ${CHECKPOINT_FILE} --format-only --options save_dir=${SAVE_DIR}